stefan-balke/choralebricks/README.md

 ## How to contribute

-_ChoraleDB_ is a community focused project, we therefore encourage the community to submit bug-fixes and requests for technical support through [github issues](https://github.com/stefan-balke/choralebricks/issues/new).
+_ChoraleDB_ is a community focused project, we therefore encourage the community to submit bug-fixes and requests for technical support through [GitHub issues](https://github.com/stefan-balke/choralebricks/issues/new).

 ## License